 Aeration is the act of puncturing small holes in the surface of your grass that allows it to breathe.
 Weed removal is essential before lawn aeration as you do not want to perpetuate the spread of weed seedlings.

 Aeration is vital for your lawn care routine as it allows nutrients, air, and water to penetrate directly to the grass root and the soil.
-With our Liquid Aerating Soil Loosener, there’s no need for fancy aeration tools or spiked shoes.

 Fertilization is the natural next step following aeration but can be done independently for lawn care at least twice a year.
-Consider adding fertilizer to your lawn care routine after weed removal to see an improvement to overall grass health.
+Consider adding fertilizer to your lawn care routine after weed removal to see an improvement in overall grass health.

-We recommend opting out of traditional granular fertilizer and going liquid.
 For a smooth, uniform application, try our liquid lawn food.
 This fertilizer is made from high-quality ingredients and is excellent for all grass types.

 Consider adding fertilization to your lawn care routine to stop weed infestation and increase grass health.
 You may also want to fertilize your lawn if you notice thinning, brown grass, or patches in your yard.